gammasoft71/xtd/tools/guidgen/README.md

 372812f1-0472-4d87-9954-738f7cc2b213
 ```

-## generate ten guids wuth Four hexadecimal values enclosed in braces, where the fourth value is a subset of eight hexadecimal values that is also enclosed in braces.
+## generate ten guids with Four hexadecimal values enclosed in braces, where the fourth value is a subset of eight hexadecimal values that is also enclosed in braces.

 Open "Command Prompt" or "Terminal", and type the following: